Login Sign in

 Never fear.
 Just do your research before you book your travel and give yourself plenty of time to secure everything your pet will need to accompany you.
 Talk to your veterinarian about obtaining a pet passport and any additional immunizations and records required for travel–international or domestic.

-To make things easier on yourself, you can also request your pet’s vaccination records for free and keep track of them through Pawprint, a simple way to store all your pet’s digital health essentials in one place.
+To make things easier on yourself, you can also request your pet’s vaccination records from your vet and keep track of them when you create a free GreatPetCare account, a simple way to store all your pet’s digital health essentials in one place.

 And since many countries require pets to be microchipped, ask your veterinarian to scan your pet’s chip and ensure your registration information is up to date.